 In compliance with the Drug-Free Schools and Communities Act and related regulations governing college campuses, WNCC conducts a biennial review of its alcohol and drug programs to determine their effectiveness and to ensure that the sanctions required for violations of College policy are consistently enforced.
-A copy of the College's biennial report is available by contacting the Student Services Office or is posted online.
+A copy of the College's biennial report is available by contacting the Student Services Office or is posted online at www.wncc.edu/about-wncc/consumer-information/consumer-info-pdfs/2022-biennial-report.pdf .
 The biennial review also details the educational programs that were offered at WNCC during the review period.